Evidence-based certification of quantum dimensions

 \emph{RBDC in spectral-temporal state tomography.}---A crucial application of RBDC is quantum tomography of all physical~CV systems residing in an infinite-dimensional Hilbert space, but possessing a finite photon-number support.
-One promising platform that utilizes CV tomography is time-frequency encoding~\cite{Brecht:2015aa,Sergei:2019qip,Gil-Lopez:2021aa}, which is employed in a plethora of quantum-information and communication tasks~\cite{Zhou:2003aa,Eckstein:2011aa,Babazadeh:2017aa,Cozzolino:2019aa,Raymer:2020aa}.
+One promising platform that utilizes CV tomography is time-frequency encoding~\cite{Brecht:2015aa,Sergei:2019qip,Gil-Lopez:2021aa}, which serves as an alternative for a plethora of quantum-information and communication tasks~\cite{Zhou:2003aa,Eckstein:2011aa,Babazadeh:2017aa,Cozzolino:2019aa,Raymer:2020aa}.

 In the experiment, we generate states whose information is encoded on Hermite--Gaussian~(HG) temporal modes, that is, field-orthogonal pulses with HG-shaped complex spectral amplitudes.
 We then execute a randomized compressive tomography on these states using a quantum pulse gate (QPG).
 The QPG is a dispersion-engineered sum-frequency generator in a periodically poled lithium niobate waveguide~\cite{Brecht:2014aa}.
 It combines a single-photon-level signal at telecom wavelengths and a strong classical pump pulse at around 860~nm.
 By shaping the complex amplitude of the pump pulse, the user defines the temporal mode that is selected by the QPG.
-The part of the signal that exhibits field overlap with this mode is upconverted and the converted output is detected with a single photon counter.
+The part of the signal that exhibits field overlap with this mode is up-converted and the converted output is detected with a single photon counter.
 A successful detection event implements a POVM onto the temporal mode defined by the pump~\cite{Ansari:2017aa}.
 Collecting counts for a set amount of time and for a set of IC pump temporal modes then allows for assessing the effective dimension of the state via RBDC.